 - memoranda from licensed building practitioner(s) stating what restricted building work they carried out or supervised

-- any certificate relating to energy work (e.g. gas and electrical certificates)
+- any certificates relating to energy work (e.g. gas and electrical certificates)

 - evidence that specified systems are capable of performing to the performance standards set out in the building consent

-We may refuse to issue a code compliance certificate if:
+We may refuse to issue a CCC if:

-- we do not have adequate evidence that the work complies with your building consent
+- we do not have adequate evidence that the work complies with your building consent, or

 The building officer undertaking the final inspection will talk through the process with you and give you advice on what you need to do.